-Applications to develop sites BA1, BA2, BA3, BA4 and BA10 in the North Hertfordshire Local Plan should not be permitted if they would be likely to result in roads within Baldock operating above, or further above, their design capacity, and/or air quality objectives being breached (taking into account any mitigation proposed).
-To minimise the risk of increased congestion and/or air quality deterioration, applications for these sites should make provision for:
+Applications to develop sites BA1, BA2, BA3, BA4 and BA10 in the North Hertfordshire Local Plan should not be permitted if, taking into account proposed mitigation, the residual cumulative impact on the local road network would be severe (which would include the Whitehorse Street/Station Road crossroads operating significantly above its design capacity); or if national Air Quality Objectives would be breached.

+To minimise the risk of increased congestion and/or air quality deterioration within Baldock, applications for these sites should provide for or contribute towards:

-- a) walking and cycling routes that allow safe and convenient access between the sites and Baldock town centre, railway station, employment areas and primary and secondary schools (including any off-site improvements made necessary as a result of the developments); - b) the early introduction of bus services that provide access to the town centre and railway station; - c) information for new residents and business occupiers on sustainable travel options; - d) parking arrangements and the necessary infrastructure to allow convenient charging of electric vehicles; - e) measures to divert traffic away from the Station Road/Whitehorse Street crossroads, through appropriate access arrangements (including restrictions on heavy goods vehicles), traffic signals and signage; and - f) monitoring of NO2 and fine particle concentrations at this crossroads, in Hitchin Street and at any other locations in Baldock where there could be a risk of significantly increased traffic flows and deteriorating air quality, to inform additional or accelerated actions to promote sustainable transport or manage traffic flows, if required.
+- a) walking and cycling routes that allow safe and convenient access between the sites and Baldock town centre, railway station, employment areas and primary and secondary schools (including any off-site improvements made necessary as a result of the developments); - b) the introduction of bus services (or additions to existing routes/stops) once an appropriate scale of development has been reached, to provide access to the town centre and railway station; - c) information for new residents/business occupiers on sustainable travel options; - d) parking arrangements and the necessary infrastructure to allow convenient charging of electric vehicles; - e) measures to help divert traffic away from the Station Road/Whitehorse Street crossroads, such as through appropriate junction designs, access arrangements (including restrictions on heavy goods vehicles), signalling and signage; and - f) monitoring of NO2 and fine particle concentrations at this crossroads, in Hitchin Street and at any other locations in Baldock where there could be a risk of significantly increased traffic flows and national Air Quality Objectives being breached, to inform additional or accelerated actions to promote sustainable transport or manage traffic flows, if required.